 Do you have questions, queries or concerns about your ears or earwax?
 We’ve put together answers to some of our most frequently asked questions.
 From questions on impacted ear wax symptoms, right through to ear wax removal processes, you’ll find a range of information and advice below.

-While this information can be used for general purposes, it is always better to make an appointment at one of our clinics and have our expert nurses assess your ears in person.
+While this information can be used for general purposes, it is always better to one of our clinics and have our expert nurses assess your ears in person.
 Our friendly team is always more than happy to help.

 Why do my ears produce so much earwax?